arpitjoshi24/API-Master/README.md

-# 🧪 PostmanClone – Offline API Testing Tool
+#  API-Master – Offline API Testing Tool

-## 📚 Overview
+##  Overview

-Welcome to the **Postman Clone** project!
-This repository documents the development of a lightweight, offline-friendly API testing tool built using **React** and **Express**.
+Welcome to the "API-Master" project!
+This repository documents the development of a lightweight, offline-friendly API testing tool built using "React" and "Express".
 It allows users to test RESTful APIs, manage requests, and view responses — all in a smooth, intuitive interface.

 Our goal is to create a simplified version of Postman that can work offline and be extended with advanced features like automated test assertions, token-based authentication, and customizable request options.

 ---

-## 🔍 Project Goals
+##  Project Goals

-- **Request Builder**: Allow users to make various HTTP requests (GET, POST, PUT, DELETE).
+- "Request Builder": Allow users to make various HTTP requests (GET, POST, PUT, DELETE).
-- **Header & Body Support**: Include customizable headers and JSON payloads.
+- "Header & Body Support": Include customizable headers and JSON payloads.
-- **Auth Handling**: Add bearer tokens or custom headers for secure endpoints.
+- "Auth Handling": Add bearer tokens or custom headers for secure endpoints.
-- **Test Tab**: Evaluate response data against expected results.
+- "Test Tab": Evaluate response data against expected results.
-- **Offline Friendly**: Optionally run as a desktop app using Electron.
+- "Offline Friendly": Optionally run as a desktop app using Electron.
-- **Frontend-Backend Isolation**: React for UI, Express for backend simulations.
+- "Frontend-Backend Isolation": React for UI, Express for backend simulations.

 ---

-## 🧠 Core Modules
+##  Core Modules

 ### React (Frontend)
 - Dynamic input fields for headers, parameters, and body